Panama

 - Permanent residence: Yes

-Most applicants receive provisional residency first, then may apply for permanent residency after the prescribed waiting period if they still qualify.
-Citizenship is a separate, longer timeline after legal permanent residence.
+Most people get temporary residence first, then may apply for permanent residence after the waiting period if they still qualify.
+Citizenship is a separate, longer path after legal permanent residence.

 Practical difficulty